hendriksen-mark/hassio-addon/README.md

 ## Installation

 The installation process is pretty easy and straight forward, like for any other third-party Home Assistang Add-on.
+You can choose from 2 branches:

+    Master Branch - most stable Release
+    Developer Branch - test latest features and fixes - Work in Progress!

+Master is slected by default.
+To select the dev branch add **#dev** at the end of the url.

 Add the repository URL under **Supervisor → Add-on store → ⋮ → Manage add-on repositories**: